srinman/aks-aca/README.md

 - **Evaluating platforms?** Start with the [Service Deployment Comparison](./service-deployment.md)

 Each comparison document provides practical examples, architectural guidance, and decision frameworks to help you choose the right platform for your specific use case.

+---

+## Disclaimer

+> **⚠️ IMPORTANT NOTICE**
+>
+> This comparison documentation is an independent analysis and is not an official Microsoft publication.
+The content reflects my personal assessment of Azure Kubernetes Service (AKS) and Azure Container Apps (ACA) capabilities, focusing on attributes I believe are relevant for customer decision-making.
+>
+> **Key Considerations:**
+> - Feature priorities and importance may vary significantly based on your specific requirements
+> - Technology capabilities and service offerings evolve rapidly - always verify current features with official documentation
+> - This analysis represents a point-in-time comparison and may not reflect the latest service updates
+> - Individual customer needs, compliance requirements, and technical constraints should drive platform selection decisions
+>
+> **Recommendations:**
+> - Consult official Microsoft Azure documentation for the most current and authoritative information
+> - Engage with Microsoft solution architects and support teams for guidance tailored to your use case
+> - Conduct proof-of-concept implementations to validate platform suitability for your workloads
+> - Consider engaging Microsoft partners or consultants for comprehensive architecture reviews
+>
+> The goal of this documentation is to provide a structured comparison framework to inform your evaluation process, not to prescribe definitive recommendations for all scenarios.